AmolShelke2/50Days50Projects/SplitLandingPage/README.md

 # Split Landing Page

-i've making everyday a simple project with html css and javascript and i'm practicing my skills everyday Hope you Love it! if you want to take my projects then you can don't be shy for taking others code!
+i've making everyday a simple project with html css and javascript. and today i create this amazing split Landing Page hope you will love it

 ## Authors